What is a deposition in a lawsuit?

 To schedule a deposition, an Austin personal injury lawyer sends a notice to the person being deposed.
 That person gets notice of the time and place that they need to sit to answer questions.
 The person demanding the deposition must give reasonable advanced notice of the deposition.
 If they ask for documents as well as oral testimony, there are certain notice periods that the requester must follow in order to make the notice valid under Texas law.

 At the deposition, the person deposed takes an oath, to tell the truth.
 Then, they answer questions.
 This seems a lot like being on the witness stand only in a less formal setting.
-Both sides can be at the deposition along with their Austin personal injury lawyers.
+Both sides can be at the deposition along with their Austin lawyers.
 In Texas, lawyers can record the deposition by video or by using a stenographic recorder.

-Objections to a deposition
+Objections that Can Be Made to a Deposition

 There are some objections to a deposition.
 In some cases, you can object to the deposition completely.
 This can happen if you couldn’t possibly know anything about the case or if the deposition is primarily harassment.
 To object to an entire deposition, a lawyer files what’s called a Motion to Quash the deposition.

-There are also objections that your Austin personal injury lawyer can make during the deposition.
+There are also objections that your lawyer can make during the deposition.
 These objections are typically that the other attorney attempts to lead the witness to answer a question a certain way or that there’s a problem with the form of the question.
 An example of a form objection is that a question might call for speculation or it might be vague.
 In addition, an attorney might tell a witness not to answer a question if they believe that it’s necessary to preserve a valid privilege under Texas law.
 Contact Briggle & Polan, PLLC for a consultation.